 - Amazon Best-Seller

-Much has been said, and will continue to be said, about the Squatty Potty.
+Much has been said, and will continue to be said, about the Squatty Potty and it’s our pick as the best toilet stool on the market.
 It’s likely the most well-known toilet stools available, yet many people still don’t use this or any pooping stool.
 The Squatty Potty revolutionized how you sell a toilet squat stool with their rainbow-pooping unicorn and poop-eating companion (see their hilarious commercial if you’ve not before).

 What else can we say?
 The Squatty Potty is solid–as highlighted in our in-depth look.
 It has an angled platform, which promotes a better pooping posture and slides easily under the toilet and out of the way.
 You can also get the Squatty Potty in two different sizes, 7 and 9 inches.